finos/open-source-readiness/docs/bok/Activities/Level-3/Contribution-Training.md

 ## Project Categorization

-Depending on your [policy](Contribution-Compliance), projects might be categorized in some manner.
+Depending on your [policy](Contribution-Compliance), projects might be [categorized](Making-The-Case#project-categorization) in some manner.
 It is important that contributors understand the categorization of the projects where this has an impact on their behaviour.
 For example:

-### Firm-Strategic Projects
+### 1. Firm-Strategic Projects

 For projects where the firm has deemed that there is [strategic value](../../Level-5/Leveraging-Strategically) in sponsoring the development of a given project, there might be rules in place around

-### Personal Projects
+### 2. Personal Projects

 Many staff in the firm are likely already involved in open source development.
 It might be advisable that the policy identifies this fact and the training course: